 Learn more about the admission requirements and application deadlines for the Ph.D. in Clinical Psychology at the Wheaton College Graduate School.

 Application Deadline Information

-The Ph.D. in Clinical Psychology program is a full-time, five-year, residential program that operates on a cohort model, with cohorts beginning in Fall Semesters only.
-The Ph.D. program considers individual and group interviews and the qualifications and qualities of the entire applicant pool when making final admissions decisions.
-Applicants must submit complete applications by the December 15th deadline.
+The Ph.D. in Clinical Psychology program is a full-time, five-year, residential program that operates on a cohort model.
+The Psy.D. program considers individual and group interviews and the qualifications and qualities of the entire applicant pool when making final admissions decisions.
+Applications are reviewed holistically.

 - E-transcripts preferred.
 Must be addressed to firstname.lastname@example.org.

-- Option if you do not have an employer: Someone with whom you have had a supervisor-employee relationship, e.g., in a ministry, internship, or missions-trip context
+- Professional: Can be someone with whom you have had a supervisor-employee relationship, e.g., in a ministry, internship, or other non-paid context.

-- Letters accepted as supplements to the online forms
+- Letters accepted as supplements to the forms.

 Six courses, three semester hours each.
-All prerequisites must be taken from a psychology department, not, e.g., an education or sociology department.
+All prerequisites must be taken from a psychology department, not, e.g., an education- or sociology department.
 The courses can have different names at other schools.
 Students can apply before completing all six prerequisites, but all of the courses should be done before matriculation.

 - General Psychology

 - Research Methods in Psychology or Statistics for Psychology